RPN Kampong Rimba

 RPN Kampong Rimba or Kampong Rimba National Housing Scheme (Rancangan Perumahan Negara Kampung Rimba) is a public housing area in Brunei-Muara District, Brunei, on the northern outskirts of the capital Bandar Seri Begawan.
 The total population was 15,658 in 2016.
 It is part of Mukim Gadong 'A', a mukim in Brunei-Muara District.

+Demography

+This housing area is for the general public, apart from the Malays, it is also inhabited by a number of Chinese people.
+A total of 251 houses are found in this area of which 45 houses are inhabited by the Chinese community while the rest are Malays.
+In total, this area is inhabited by 2,600 residents who mostly work with the government, in addition to the private sector.
+In this village, a total of 190 old age pension recipients, 98 people receiving welfare assistance, six poor people, 34 orphans and six converts.

 Administration

 For administrative purposes the area has since been divided into, and established as, five village subdivisions:

 All of them are villages under Mukim Gadong 'A'.

 Education

 There are two primary and two secondary schools in the public housing area and they are all government schools.
 The schools include: